mlfoundations/dclm/README.md

     DCLM uses AWS for storage and possible as a compute backend, and ray for distributed processing.
     Ensure you have the necessary environment variables and configurations for AWS and Ray clusters.

+We recommend the use of Python 3.10 with DCLM.

 ## Selecting Raw Sources
 If you are creating a new source: